Claude Sonnet vs. Opus: Which Model for Which Task

 My first larger project with Sonnet 4.6 was a practical test: a browser-based image converter with compression for my own site.
 Fully client-side, no server backend.

-What stood out: Sonnet 4.6 built the tool quickly and cleanly, and then extended it on its own, without me having to spell out every step.
+What stood out: Sonnet 4.6 built the tool quickly and cleanly, and then extended it without me having to spell out every step.
 I described the goal, the model made the technical decisions (file format handling, compression logic, UI structure) sensibly.

 Claude Sonnet over time.
 Model 4.6 reaches a noticeably higher score than 4.5.
 Source: https://www.anthropic.com/news/claude-sonnet-4-6